-On May 15, 2015, we entered into a new senior secured credit facility that provides a \$150,000 term loan facility and a \$350,000 revolving credit facility.
-The proceeds of this senior secured credit facility were used to refinance in full the prior senior secured credit facility (of which \$430,000 was outstanding) and to pay related interest and expenses.
-After completion of the refinancing on May 15, 2015, we had total debt and letters of credit outstanding of \$389,000 and \$5,185, respectively and \$105,815 of borrowing available under our senior secured credit facility.
+On May 15, 2015, we entered into a new senior secured credit facility that provides a \$150,000 term loan facility and a \$350,000 revolving credit facility (the "Credit Facility").
+The proceeds of the Credit Facility were used to refinance in full the balance of a prior credit facility of \$430,000 (the "July 2014 credit facility") and to pay related interest and expenses.
 As a result of the refinancing, we expect to have lower interest expense.

-On May 27, 2015, subsequent to the end of our first quarter, we completed a follow-on offering of 9,775,000 shares of our common stock (including the underwriters overallotment option of 1,275,000 shares) at a price of \$31.50 per share.
+On May 27, 2015, we completed another follow-on offering of 9,775,000 shares of our common stock (including the underwriters overallotment option of 1,275,000 shares) at a price of \$31.50 per share.
 All of these shares were offered by the selling stockholders.
 In connection with the offering, 853,155 options were exercised at a weighted average price of \$4.46.
 We issued 604,743 new shares and utilized 248,412 treasury shares, in satisfaction of this exercise.
 We received \$3,809 upon the exercise of options which were sold as part of this offering.

-Subsequent to the follow-on offering transactions, the Oak Hill Funds beneficially own approximately 40.1% of our outstanding stock and certain members of our Board of Directors and our management beneficially own approximately 1.1% of our outstanding common stock.
+As of August 2, 2015, the Company had a total of 41,133,333 common shares outstanding (consisting of 41,122,534 common shares and 10,799 unvested restricted shares).
+No preferred shares were issued or outstanding.
+Oak Hill Capital Partners III, L.P. and Oak Hill Capital Management Partners, III, L.P. (collectively, the "Oak Hill Funds") beneficially own approximately 40.1% of our outstanding stock and certain members of our Board of Directors and our management beneficially owned approximately 1.1% of our outstanding common stock.
 The remaining 58.8% is owned by the public.